 During the winter months, I have soup and stews on my mind non-stop.
-Now that my oldest is in school full-time, it seems like every week he’s coming home with a different cold.
+And even more so now that my oldest is in school full-time.
+He seems to be coming home with a different cold every week.

-This lightened-up version clocks in at less than 300 calories per a generous size serving.
-And I think it’s just as comforting and hearty as the one we had.
+It’s also lightened-up and I think it’s just as comforting and hearty as the one we had.

-Now, there is a little bit of prep time involved.
+There is a little bit of prep and chopping time involved.
 It’s not hard at all though.

-You just have to brown the meat in a skillet before adding it into the slow cooker.
-I used extra-lean ground turkey and a pinch of red pepper flakes (totally optional) to give it that extra bump of flavor.
+I like to brown the meat (extra-lean ground turkey) with a pinch of red pepper flakes in a skillet before adding it into the slow cooker.
+Totally optional but it gives this soup that extra bump of flavor.